THE NEW NIKON 910 SOLUTION

 THE SB-900 KEEPS COOLER - 910 GETS ME HOTTER

-After the long awaited cable for the SB-900 arrived and in the stores.
-The part number is MKZ9, and may be found at the usual good solid locations, like A-B-C, Adorama, B&H, and Calumet.
+- The part number is Quantum MKZ9, and may be found at the usual good solid locations, Adorama, B&H the cable fits the 900 and the 910.

 MANUFACTURERS LOOK OUT FOR THEMSELVES

-The overheating situation already made the forum rounds with the usual negative fervor with good reason!
+situation already made the forum rounds with the usual negative fervor with

 SB - 800 - THE BEST STROBE NIKON EVER HAD MADE FOR THEM - JAPAN